Easy to make Asian Steak Bites—ready in 30 minutes or less! Serve with this amazingly delicious dipping sauce that requires only four ingredients!

 Steak Bites

-• Prepare the steak: Trim excess fat from the meat and then cut strips of the meat against the grain into strips just barely less than 1-inch wide.
+• Prep the steak: Trim off any excess fat, then slice the meat against the grain into strips just under 1 inch wide.

-• Rotate the strips and cut into bite-sized pieces.
+• Rotate the strips and cut into bite-size pieces.
 (Remove any large chunks of fat or gristle.)

-• In a large bowl, whisk together the soy sauce, honey, chili paste, ½ teaspoon sesame oil, and garlic.
+• In a large bowl, whisk together soy sauce, honey, chili paste, 1/2 teaspoon sesame oil, and garlic.

-• Place the meat pieces into the mixture and toss well to coat.
+• Place the meat pieces in the mixture and toss well to coat.
 Cover tightly and marinate for at least 20 minutes and up to 4 hours.

 • While the steak is marinating, make the sauce by combining the ingredients in a small bowl.

-• Don't stir or move the meat for 30 to 45 seconds.
+• Don’t stir or move the meat for 30–45 seconds.
 You want it to sizzle and brown on one side.
-Quickly flip the bites over and cook for an additional 30 to 45 seconds-just long enough to sear the outside of the meat but not cook the inside.
-You want these bites tender so avoid over-cooking.
+Quickly flip the bites over and cook for an additional 30–45 seconds, just long enough to sear the outside of the meat but not cook the inside.
+You want these bites tender, so avoid overcooking.

 • Remove the cooked steak bites to a plate.
 Add the remaining sesame oil to the pan and repeat the cooking process with the next batch.